ucsb-cs8/w20/_lab/lab03.md

         if ...  # TODO: if num is even; replace ... with the expression to check if num is even SpongebobText += ... # TODO: make the letter at index i in message lowercase and add it to SpongebobText
         else:   # otherwise num is odd
-            SpongebobText += ... # TODO: make the letter at index i in message lowercase and add it to SpongebobText i = ... # TODO: update i by 1
+            SpongebobText += ... # TODO: make the letter at index i in message uppercase and add it to SpongebobText i = ... # TODO: update i by 1

     return SpongebobText